Researcher who tried to discredit 'abortion pill reversal' gets lifetime achievement award

 Alaska is one of only a handful of states to have virtually no restrictions on abortion; in this case, it's due to the state's activist Supreme Court.
 The court has repeatedly ruled in favor of abortion, to the applause of the abortion industry, even as state legislators and voters feel differently.

-The court even ruled that the state must use taxpayer dollars to fund abortions, causing then-Governor Mike Dunleavy to say that the money for said abortions would be taken from the Supreme Court budget.
+The court even ruled that the state must use taxpayer dollars to fund abortions, causing then-Governor Mike Dunleavy to say that the money for those abortions would be taken from the Supreme Court budget.

 Late-term abortion is violent and medically unnecessary, including in instances to allegedly save a woman's life.